Hilbert Schemes of Points in the Plane and Quasi-Lisse Vertex Algebras with $\mathcal{N}=4$ Symmetry: Sheaves of ℏ -Adic Vertex Superalgebras

 In the present article, we consider the case where $\frg$ is the general linear Lie algebra $\frgl_N(\C)$.
 In this case, the invariant bilinear form is given explicitly by $\kappa(A, B) = \kappa_k(A, B) = k \Tr(AB) - (k/N) \Tr(A) \Tr(B)$ for some level $k \in \C$.
 We also use the notation $V^k(\frg)_{\hbar}$ for $V^{\kappa_k}(\frg)_{\hbar}$.

-Similarly, we obtain an $\hbar$-adic analogue of the small $\calN=4$ superconformal algebra.
+Similarly, we obtain an $\hbar$-adic analogue of the small $\calN=4$ superconformal algebra (see, e.g., \cite{Kac}).
 The universal small $\calN=4$ superconformal algebra $\on{Vir}_{\calN=4}^c$ of central charge~$c$ (or equivalently of level $k=c/6$) is a vertex operator superalgebra strongly generated by bosonic elements $J^0$, $J^{\pm}$ and the conformal vector $\TN$ and the fermionic ones $G^{\pm}$ and $\tldG^{\pm}$ satisfying the operator product expansions

 as well as

 with the operator product expansions of other pairs among the elements being trivial, for $A = J^0, J^{\pm}$, $B = G,\tldG$ and $a,b = \pm$, where $\epsilon^{+-} = 1$, $\epsilon^{-+} = -1$, $\epsilon^{\pm \pm} = 0$ and $J^{+-} = J^{-+} = J^0/2$, $J^{\pm\pm} = J^{\pm}$.
 Note that the vertex superalgebra $\on{Vir}_{\calN=4}^c$ contains the universal affine vertex algebra $V^k(\frsl_2)$ of level $k=c/6$, which is also the level of $\on{Vir}_{\calN=4}^c$ by definition.